FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 **Assembly:**

 - Cut and strip the cables so that the wire ends can be inserted into the male Phoenix connectors' receptacles.
 Instead of screws, these use small orange pushbuttons to open the receptacle.
 - NOTE: This is another place where wires can get crossed.
 To ensure proper connectivity between the Control Unit and the Pumps Unit, make sure that the wires are consistently placed.
-One way to do this is to plug the Phoenix connectors together and make sure that each wire retains its position from left to right when viewed from the front.
+One way to do this is to place the male Phoenix connectors together and make sure that each wire retains its position from left to right when viewed from the front.
 You will also need to make sure that the wiring in the Pump Unit is consistent with this.

 <IMG ALT="Cable ends" SRC="./media/control-unit/cable-ends.jpg" width="600" />